AppDaemon/appdaemon/docs/APPGUIDE.rst

 -  ``class`` - the name of the class as defined within the module for the App's code

-Although the section/App name must be unique, it is possible to re-use a class as many times as you want, and conversely to put as many classes in a module as you want.
+Although the section/App name must be unique, it is possible to reuse a class as many times as you want, and conversely to put as many classes in a module as you want.
 A sample definition for a new App might look as follows in YAML: